INTERACTIVE LEARNING SPACES

 • Once in 10 days, PAL specialists from Promise visit the settlement with new story material.

-• The story cards are put in sequence and the illustrations are discussed in detail, with English vocabulary being the focus.
+• The story cards are put in sequence and the illustrations are discussed , with vocabulary being the focus.
 Children attempt story telling in their home languages—Kannada, Hindi, Assamese, Bengali, Tamil—and the teacher attempts to rephrase the narration in English.

-• Children of all age groups who are left unattended in the settlement attend the sessions.
+• Children of all age groups attend the sessions.

 We have noted increase in children’s interest to learn to read and increase in awareness amongst parents, of the need to send children to school.